Change search

 Arnell, Malin

-Stockholm University of the Arts, Dance Department.
+Stockholm University of the Arts, Department of dance.
 Lunds universitet, Dans- och cirkushögskolan.

 Avhandling / Av_handling (Dissertation / Through_action)2016Doctoral thesis, monograph (Other academic)